mmonj/class-notes/docs/CSCI 370 - Software Engineering/final-review/sample-final.md

 ### Q29) Regarding the diagram above:

-The object that takes the least time is the Actor.
+1. The object that takes the least time is the Actor.
-The database is needed to withdraw money.
+2. The database is needed to withdraw money.
-There are no return messages.
+3. There are no return messages.
-Withdrawal request is stored in the database.
+4. Withdrawal request is stored in the database.
-ATM and Database have a “IS-A” relationship
+5. ATM and Database have a “IS-A” relationship

 <details>
 <summary>Show Answer</summary>

-[No answer Provided in the prof's sample final.
-Poke @Mauri on discord if you have the answer]
+2. The database is needed to withdraw money.

 </details>